DesignBench: A Comprehensive Benchmark for MLLM-based Front-end Code Generation

 We first filter the projects that can compile successfully with at least two iteration rounds.
 For each project with consecutive editing steps $v_{1}$ and $v_{2}$, we construct evaluation pairs where the input consists of the previous version's code $C_{v1}$, rendered UI image $I_{v1}$, and the user instruction $T_{v1 \rightarrow v2}$ that describes the desired modifications.
 The ground truth comprises the updated code $C_{v2}$ and its corresponding rendered UI image $I_{v2}$ that implements the requested changes.

-However, some edit steps feature ambiguous user instructions or poorly UI modifications that fail to satisfy the intended requirements.
+However, some edit steps feature ambiguous user instructions or poorly UI modifications that fail to satisfy the intended requirements (here\footnote{https://github.com/WebPAI/DesignBench/blob/main/assets/Unclear\_Failed\_Examples.md} are some bad cases).
 To filter out low-quality samples, we employ five PhD students with three years of front-end development experience to conduct a comprehensive assessment.

 Specifically, the annotators classify user instructions into three levels of clarity: \textit{clear}, \textit{moderate}, and \textit{ambiguous}, based on detailed assessment of instruction specificity, actionability, and comprehensibility.
 Similarly, they evaluate the quality of modified UI and categorize them into \textit{terrible}, \textit{good}, and \textit{excellent} based on how well the changes align with the given instructions.
 The detailed annotation guidelines are in~\cite{DesignBench}.
 The final classifications for both instruction clarity and UI modification effectiveness are determined through a majority voting process among the annotators.